DarkWanderer/ClickHouse.Client/README.md

 * Is version-agnostic
 * Offers wider support for ClickHouse-specific types
 * Is more compliant to ADO.NET standards (e.g. does not require calling 'NextResult' on `SELECT` queries)

+## Documentation

+Documentation for the library is available in [repository Wiki](https://github.com/DarkWanderer/ClickHouse.Client/wiki)